This lentil soup with veggies and hot dogs is a nutrient-dense, warming meal that's so filling and delicious and will feed a crowd on a budget!

 - parsley as garnish

-- 6 beef hot dogs optional, can also use crisp bacon, crisp pork belly or pieces of ham
+- 6 Wiener sausages Schaller & Weber makes authentic Wiener sausages.
+You can also use crisp bacon, crisp pork belly or pieces of ham.

 Instructions

 - Wash, dry and trim the vegetables.
 Small dice the carrots, celery and onion.
-Medium dice the potatoes.
-Tip: If you don't want want to weigh and measure the vegetables, see my ingredient photo for approximate amounts.600 grams potatoes, 200 grams carrots, 200 grams celery, 200 grams onions or leeks
+Medium dice the potatoes.600 grams potatoes, 200 grams carrots, 200 grams celery, 200 grams onions or leeks

-- In the meantime, in a large pot, melt the butter and over medium heat, sauté the vegetables and potatoes for a few minutes.
-Add the remaining broth and bay leaf and allow to cook for 10 minutes.2 Tablespoons butter, 600 grams potatoes, 200 grams carrots, 200 grams celery, 200 grams onions or leeks, 2 liters vegetable broth, 1 bay leaf
+- In a large stock pot, melt the butter and over medium heat and add the cut up vegetables and potatoes.
+Cook for 5ish minutes without stirring too much.2 Tablespoons butter, 600 grams potatoes, 200 grams carrots, 200 grams celery, 200 grams onions or leeks, 2 ½ liters vegetable broth, 1 bay leaf

-- Add the lentils, vinegar, tomato paste, sugar and sliced hot dogs, if using.
-You could instead also add crisp cooked bacon, pork belly or pieces of ham OR add no meat at all.
-Cook on medium low for 5 more minutes.
-Season to taste with salt, pepper, vinegar and sugar.6 Tablespoons red wine vinegar, 2 Tablespoons sugar, 1 Tablespoon tomato paste, 400 grams dried lentils
+- Add the vinegar, tomato paste, sugar and season to taste with salt and pepper.6 Tablespoons red wine vinegar, 2 Tablespoons sugar, 1 Tablespoon tomato paste, 450 grams dried lentils

-- Serve and garnish with fresh parsley.
+- Serve and garnish with fresh parsley and some good bread such as my German rye sourdough.
 Guten Appetit!parsley

 Simone E